RunSi/DEVWKS-2601/guide/step5b.md

 ### Using Markup Text to parse Non Tabular Output

-Rather than explicitly defining regular expressions for each item to retrieve an alternative we can use a special CLI command markup format that will automatically generate the regular expressions.
+Rather than explicitly defining regular expressions for each item to retrieve, an alternative we can use a special CLI command markup format that will automatically generate the regular expressions.